MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/rowposition-property-ado.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Syntax
-Parameters
-Return Values
-Remarks
-Applies To

 Gets or sets an OLE DB **RowPosition** object from/on an **ADORecordsetConstruction** object.
 When you use **put\_RowPosition** to set the **RowPosition** object, the resulting **Recordset** object uses the **RowPosition** object to determine the current row.